PBCTF2023 git-ls-api

 depr.instance_variable_set(:@deprecator, d2)

-At this point, I had to go digging, as all of the sink function I’ve seen people mention have been patched (e.g., ActiveModel::AttributeMethods::ClassMethods::CodeGenerator
+At this point, I had to go digging, as all of the sink function I’ve seen people mention have been patched (e.g., ActiveModel::AttributeMethods::ClassMethods::CodeGenerator).

-on an instance variable (very similar to how the DIVP gadget has been used before)
+I discovered ActiveSupport::CodeGenerator::MethodSet, which has a function apply which calls module_eval on an instance variable (very similar to how the DIVP gadget has been used before)

 def apply(owner, path, line)